tryretool/legal/security.md

 title: Security practices
 ---

 We take the security of your data very seriously at Retool.
 If you have additional questions regarding security, we are happy to answer them.
-Please write to [security@retool.com](mailto:security@retool.com) and we will respond as quickly as we can.
+Please write to [security@retool.com](mailto:security@retool.com) and we will respond as quickly as we can or check our self serve [Trust Center](https://trust.retool.com/) for more security information.
 This Security Practices page describes the administrative, technical and physical controls applicable to Retool.

 ## Hosting, Architecture, and configurations